Octowolve/Hooking-Template-With-Mod-Menu/README.md

 This is a simple template for the usage of Cydia Substrate with a Mod Menu written in Java.

+If you wanna use NDK as the build system follow this:

 ### Installation:
 * Download Android NDK, Revision 16b from: https://developer.android.com/ndk/downloads/older_releases
 * Download this github files somewhere to your PC.